 In Swedish, our surname literally means "One from the East Island" (öster/east) and (holm/island).
 It is possible the homestead of Österholm derived from a variation of Österlandet (Eastland), later translated into Finnish as "settlers land."
 During the Middle Ages, Swedes referred to Finland as the "East Island" or "East Land."
 In Sweden, the name Österholm probably originated in the same way Stockholm did.
 Stockholm, the capital of Sweden, is known as "the City between the Bridges," referring to its unique situation in the archipelago of more than 24,000 wooded and rocky islands connected with a lacework of waterways.
 Stock (log) holm (island) began as a city on a little island, now the Old Town, where the Baltic Sea and Lake Mälaren meet.
 The island soon became connected with the mainland by a system of bridges supported by logs, first named "Log Island" (Stockholm).
 In the same way, those residing on these islands off the east coast of Sweden, produced the name Österholm.

-first arrived, originally settling in the county of Korsnäs on the
+originally settling in the county of Korsnäs on the west

-west coast (see map above).
-Both Finnish and Swedish are official
+coast (see map above).
+Both Finnish and Swedish are

-languages in Finland, and several cities have both a Swedish and
+official languages in Finland, and several cities have both

 Finland's population speak Swedish.